syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/Blink.md

 ## Windows authentication

-To convert the Windows authenticated webpage to the PDF document by providing the username and password.
-Refer the following code snippet.
+The web page you want to convert may protected with windows authentication.
+Blink rendering engine provides support for converting the Windows Authenticated web page to PDF document by providing the username and password.
+Please refer the below code snippet,

 {% tabs %}